Cause of the 2003 Northeast Power Blackout

 Utility Response to the 1965 Northeast Power Blackout

 This was not supposed to have happened.
 After the 1965 Northeast Power Blackout the electric utility industry promised that they would take action to prevent future wide scale outages.
-They created nine regional organizations that coordinated transmission planning among multiple utility systems.
-And they created the National Electric Reliability Council (NERC) whose role was to develop uniform reliability standards.
+They created nine regional planning organizations.
+Those organizations coordinated transmission planning among multiple utility systems.
+In addition to the planning organizations the industry created the National Electric Reliability Council (NERC) whose role was to develop uniform reliability standards for the industry.

 Policy makers may have thought about government oversight of the utilities’ promises.
 But the utilities convinced the regulators that they understood the importance of keeping the lights on.
 They said that they were committed to doing whatever it took to prevent future wide scale outages.
 They promised voluntary compliance with the standards being promulgated by the NERC.
 There was no government oversight.